 We’ll help you understand whom you’re trying to attract, get inside the head of a client or candidate, understand the motivations of someone looking for a recruitment agency and make sure you deliver what people require.

 #1 Create for people and not Google

-A lot of SEO advice out there is technical which can lead people down a road which focuses solely on their own business needs rather than their customer’s needs.
+A lot of SEO advice is technical, which can lead people down a road that focuses solely on their business needs rather than their customer’s needs.

 #2 Who is your ideal website visitors?